lubuntu-team/manual/source/1/1.3/installation.rst

 Chapter 1.3 Installation
 ========================
-This is a guide to through the installation process of Lubuntu.
+This is a guide through the installation process of Lubuntu.

 Starting the installer
 ----------------------

 Once you have booted the Lubuntu image, you will be greeted by a screen with the following options: :menuselection:`Start Lubuntu`, :menuselection:`Start Lubuntu (safe graphics)`, :menuselection:`Check disk for defects`, :menuselection:`Test memory`, and :menuselection:`Boot from first hard disk`.
 To start the install select :menuselection:`Start Lubuntu`, you will now be booting into a live session.
 If Lubuntu has trouble with your graphics card you can start the live session with :menuselection:`Start Lubuntu(safe graphics)`.
-The :menuselection:`Check disk for defects` option offers a way to check integrity of the disk image once it is burned to the media please use this if you have problems installing it could be bad media.
-The :menuselection:`Test memory` options test to make sure your RAM works on your computer.
+The :menuselection:`Check disk for defects` option offers a way to check integrity of the disk-image once it is burned onto the install media (USB or DVD).
+Please use this if you have problems installing as it could be bad media.
+The :menuselection:`Test memory` option tests to make sure your RAM works on your computer.
 To switch your keyboard layout on the live session press :kbd:`F3` and select your keyboard layout.
 To bring back up the language selection press :kbd:`F2`.

 .. image:: boot_installer.png